 In l985 Irina Chukovskaya became a soloist of the Moscow State Academic Philharmonic.
 In 1989 Irina moved to the USA and until 1997 her artistic career was developing rapidly in the United States.
 From 1993 to 1997, Irina had worked as a soloist under "Community Concerts", a division of "Columbia Artist Management".
 With the well-known Maxim Shostakovich as the conductor, she gave a critically acclaimed performance, in March 1991 as a soloist with the New Orleans Symphony Orchestra, USA.
 Altogether, Irina performed both solo and with orchestra in over half of the 50 states.

 In 1997 Irina had to return to Russia for family reasons.
 She continued her concert activity and also embarked upon a teaching career.
 In 1999 Irina Chukovskaya started teaching at the Moscow Conservatory as the assistant to the great Russian professor Lev Naumov.
-Today, Ms. Chukovskaya is a professor in the piano department of the Gnesins Russian Academy of Music.
-Many of her students are prizewinners of international piano competitions.
-Irina also gave master-classes in the USA, South Korea, France, Montenegro, Serbia, Greece, Italy and UK.
+Since 2000 she has been teaching in Gnesins Russian Academy.
+In 2017, she received the title of professor.
+Currently, Irina teaches at Aichi University in Nagoya (Japan).
+Irina is giving master-classes in the USA, South Korea, Hong Kong, France, Montenegro, Serbia, Greece, Italy, and the UK.
 In 2010 Ms. Chukovskaya was awarded by the Russian Government with the title ‘Distinguished Service to the Arts of Russia’.

 In 1980 Ms. Chukovskaya became a prizewinner in the Frederic Chopin International Piano Competition in Warsaw, Poland (as Irina Petrova).
 After the end of the competition her accompany from the Committee for State Security told Irina that the Soviet Ministry of Cultural Affairs wouldn’t let her stay in Poland and continue her concert activity with other prizewinners.
 Irina had to return to Moscow immediately.
 Ms. Chukovskaya received a lot of invitations to play in Europe, but she wasn’t allowed to leave the country.
 From 1980 to 1989, Irina gave over 400 concerts in major cities of the USSR, such as Moscow, Leningrad, Sverdlovsk, Odessa, Tashkent, and others.
 This situation started to change only in late 80s, when Irina became able to perform abroad.